ssbc/ssb2-discussion-forum/README.md

 content from the original message and all edits.

-Because we store the content hash in the chain, the chain is intact, but can be efficiently replicated in sparse mode where these messages will be left out.
-It's hard to prove that someone did not leave out anything they should not in sparse mode, which is why it is important to replicate from multiple peers and to check the count of messages and not only rely on latest messages based on timestamp.
+Because we store the content hash in the chain, the chain is intact, but can be efficiently replicated in sparse mode where the content of these messages will be left out.

 It might be that you replicate with a peer that doesn't have the content of previous versions in an edit.
 The chain is still intact,